Excel foundations 1 (intermediate Excel session 1)

 - sometimes that’s number format, which changes the value in the cell

-- Formatting can be conditional, where formatting changes based on cell values.
-We talk about this in session 5
+- formatting can be conditional, where formatting changes based on cell values.
+We talk about this in a later session

 Task